mariomac/kaconf/README.md

 Quick demonstration of usage:

-* The `@Property` annotation allows you to define any field, whatever its visibility is
+* The `@Property` annotation allows you to define any field that recevies its value from a configuration source, whatever its visibility is.

         public class DbManager {
             @Property("db.username")